maarten-pennings/howto/Quadro/readme.md

 However, we can also ignore variations A, B and E.
 In those situation no move is possible except moving 5-9 or 8-12, leading to one of A-F.
-So we only consider C. In other words, from situation 4 we get to the following situation.
+So we only consider C. In other words, from situation 4 we transfer to the following situation.
+Again, symmetry aside, a forced move.

 ![Situation 5b](quadro-step5b.drawio.png)

-Note that C (and with symmetry F) is the only variation where we unlock 1-2 (or 3-4).
+Note that C (and with symmetry F) is the only variation where we unlock piece 1-2 (or 3-4).

 ### Situation 6